apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 1. The outcome of more than one process writing to the same file is undefined.

-1. An input stream opened to read a file *before the file was opened for writing* MAY fetch updated data.
+1. An input stream opened to read a file *before the file was opened for writing* MAY fetch data updated by writes to an OutputStream.
 Because of buffering and caching, this is not a requirement —and if a input stream does pick up updated data, the point at which the updated data is read is undefined.
 This surfaces in object stores where a `seek()` call which closes and re-opens the connection may pick up